 Battenkill’s numerous dirt sections are its trademark, and therein lies one of the special ingredients that have led to its popularity.
-Whether it’s actually the toughest one-day race in America is a matter of opinion, but to many of the riders — especially those new to racing — it certainly feels like it.
+Whether it’s the toughest one-day cycling experience in America is a matter of opinion, but to many of the riders — especially those new to racing — it certainly feels like it.
 The list of DNFs isn’t overly long, but the dirt sections can often result in punctured tires, so be sure to bring plenty of spares, pumps, and CO2 cartridges, or perhaps tubeless tires, sealant, or extra-big rubber.

-Rather than being a discouragement, the flat-tire factor actually contributes to the day’s drama.
+Rather than being discouraged, the flat-tire factor actually contributes to the day’s drama.
 It means uncertainty and luck that could work for or against you.
 Moreover, the punctures come because you’re out there flying down gravel roads in a cloud of dust, with a number pinned to your back, and a tunnel-vision goal of getting to the front and not being gapped.

 Like the Gran Fondo, the Medio Fondo course offers a challenging yet scenic ride through the rolling hills of upstate New York, but with 2,500 feet of elevation change instead of 4,800, less sections on dirt roads (but including the infamous Meeting House Road and the epic Stage Road), and nearly half the distance.
-It’s the perfect race for those who want a less rigorous ride through the pastoral beauty of Battenkill Valley.
+It’s the perfect cycling experience for those who want a less rigorous ride through the pastoral beauty of Battenkill Valley.

 Timing & Awards

-For the Gran Fondo, awards will be given to the top-3 male and top-3 female finishers in each age group: 18-39, 40-49, 50-59, 60-69, and 70+.
+For the Gran Fondo, awards will be given to the top-3 male and top-3 female finishers overall & in each age group: Juniors (Under 18), 18-29, 30-39, 40-49, 50-59, 60-69, and 70+.